autoloadnextpost/auto-load-next-post/readme.txt

 Yes!
 Auto Load Next Post's core features are and always will be free.

-= What themes work with Auto Load Next Post? =
+= Will Auto Load Next Post work with my theme? =

-Any properly developed WordPress theme will work with Auto Load Next Post.
+Yes, Auto Load Next Post will work with any theme, but may require some configuration for it to understand your theme.
+Please see the [documentation](https://autoloadnextpost.com/documentation/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) for help or read further down to see if your question has already been answered.

 = Is Auto Load Next Post translatable? =

 Yes!
 Auto Load Next Post is deployed with full translation and localization support via the 'auto-load-next-post' text-domain.

+= Where can I request new features and add-ons? =

+You can vote on and request new features and add-ons on the [public roadmap](https://trello.com/c/OcC1oDGE/1-submitting-new-ideas).

-= Where do I go to change the plugin settings? =
+= Where can I find the settings for this plugin? =

 Go to "Settings -> Auto Load Next Post".
 There you will find the options to change any of the theme selectors, enable Google Analytics and remove comments.